CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 -serviceWorker.unregister();
 ```

-And replace the contents of `App.js` with the following minimal content:
+Replace the contents of `App.js` with the following minimal content:

 ```jsx
 import React from 'react';